 (That's half the price of new!)

 Pick up in Renton, WA or add shipping.

 Need to secure your boat to the trailer?
 Strap & ratchet, 4 inches wide, strap is 20 feet long.
 You pick up in Renton, WA or pay shipping.

 On Now!
 Al Rustad Inventory Clearance Sale

-3. Industrial Thermometers, all are glass tube type, all except one have NPT pipe thread thermowells.
-(2) straight, (2) back or side connect.
-If interested call or email for details. $ Cheap!
+All are glass tube type, some have NPT pipe thread thermowells.
+Back or side connect.

 Relief (safety) Valve